rsato1007/meal-planner-cli/README.md

 - API integration: Also integration with a free weather API so the user can get upcoming weather to better plan their meals.
 Also other free APIs for things like: pricing, nutrition, etc.
     - Mostly like to happen here is weather integration.

 - Helper command: To improve QOL, also exploring a command to help users with using the CLI.
 Think of it almost like a tutorial in a sense.

-- Dynamic CLI: Essentially, a continuous running CLI.
-FOr example, doing mealplan start means the app keeps running until the user quits.

 # DOCUMENTATION
 - NOTE: THIS NEEDS TO BE UPDATED OR MOVED SOMEWHERE.